Haervwe/open-webui-tools/README.md

 - Customizable model endpoint
 - High-resolution output

+## Function Pipes Included

+### 1. arXiv Reseach MCTS Pipe
+Search arXiv.org for relevant academic papers on any topic.
+No API key required!

+Features:
+- Search across paper titles, abstracts, and full text from Arxiv and Web with tavily
+- uses a MCTS aproach to make progressive refinements on a Reseach Summary on a given topic
+- uses a visual representantion of the tree nodes to provide some visual feedback
+- shows intermediate steps
+- Configurable Width and Breadth of the search on valves.

 ## Installation

 1. Navigate to your Open WebUI Workspace's Tools directory
-2. Copy the contents of `arxiv_search_tool.py` and `create_image_hf.py` into your Tools
+2. Copy the contents of `arxiv_search_tool.py` and `create_image_hf.py` into your Tools or the `arXiv Reseach MCTS Pipe` into your Tools`
-3. For the Hugging Face Image Generator, configure the required API settings in the UI
+3. For the Hugging Face Image Generator, configure the required API settings in the UI, for the `arXiv Reseach MCTS Pipe` configure your Tavily API- KEy (its free to here https://tavily.com)

 ## Configuration

 ### arXiv Search Tool
 No configuration required!
 The tool works out of the box.

+### arXiv Reseach MCTS Pipe
+    Admin:
+    -Tavily API KEY: required, create it in tavily.com -Max Search Results: Amount of results fo fech form web search -Arxiv Max Results: Amount of results to fetch for arxiv API

+    User:
+    -Tree Breadth: how many nodes per round are searched- -Tree Depth: how many rounds are made.
+    -Exploration Weight: constant to control exploration vs exploitation, (a higher value means more exploration of new paths, while a low values makes the system stick with one option, range from 0 to 2 recommended)

 ### Hugging Face Image Generator
 Required configuration in Open WebUI: